datastax/release-notes/Luna_Streaming_2.7_Release_Notes.md

 If you are are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting.
 For more details on this setting, go [here](https://github.com/datastax/pulsar-helm-chart).

+## Luna Streaming Distribution 2.7.2 1.1.2

+This is a bugfix release that fixes problems about Geo Replication and it contains the upgrade of Debezium library

+List of most notable commits:

+* [b09ad5a3712](https://github.com/datastax/pulsar/commit/b09ad5a3712) [Broker] Fix replicated subscriptions direct memory leak
+* [0f4b69129fd](https://github.com/datastax/pulsar/commit/0f4b69129fd) Upgrade Debezium to v.1.5.4 (last buildable with Java 8) (#6)

 ## Luna Streaming Distribution 2.7.2 1.1.1